trumpetcoder/Denver-Brew-Review/Den-Brew-Review/README.md

 <h3>Technical Requirements</h3>
 Your app must:

-Be a full-stack application
+Be a full-stack application<br>
-Consume and/or serve an API
+Consume and/or serve an API<br>
-Have an interactive front-end, preferably using a modern front-end framework Be a complete product, which most likely means multiple relationships and CRUD functionality for at least a couple models Use a database, whether that's one we've covered in class or one you want to learn Implement thoughtful user stories that are significant enough to help you know which features to build and which to scrap Have a visually impressive design to kick your portfolio up a notch and have something to wow future clients & employers Be deployed online so it's publicly accessible
+Have an interactive front-end, preferably using a modern front-end framework<br>
+Be a complete product, which most likely means multiple relationships and CRUD<br> functionality for at least a couple models<br>
+Use a database, whether that's one we've covered in class or one you want to learn<br>
+Implement thoughtful user stories that are significant enough to help you know<br> which features to build and which to scrap<br>
+Have a visually impressive design to kick your portfolio up a notch and have something<br> to wow future clients & employers<br>
+Be deployed online so it's publicly accessible<br>

 <h3>Necessary Deliverables</h3>

-A working API, hosted somewhere on the internet
+A working API, hosted somewhere on the internet<br>
-A working front-end, hosted somewhere on the internet A link to your hosted working app in the URL section of your Github repo A git repository hosted on Github, with a link to your hosted project, and frequent commits dating back to the very beginning of the project
+A working front-end, hosted somewhere on the internet<br>
+A link to your hosted working app in the URL section of your Github repo<br>
+A git repository hosted on Github, with a link to your hosted project, and frequent<br>
+commits dating back to the very beginning of the project<br>
-A readme.md file with:
+A readme.md file with:<br>
-An embedded screenshot of the app
+An embedded screenshot of the app<br>
-Explanations of the technologies used
+Explanations of the technologies used<br>
-A couple paragraphs about the general approach you took Installation instructions for any dependencies
+A couple paragraphs about the general approach you took<br>
+Installation instructions for any dependencies<br>
-Link to your user stories – who are your users, what do they want, and why?
+Link to your user stories – who are your users, what do they want, and why?<br>
-Link to your wireframes – sketches of major views / interfaces in your application Descriptions of any unsolved problems or major hurdles you had to overcome
+Link to your wireframes – sketches of major views / interfaces in your application<br>
+Descriptions of any unsolved problems or major hurdles you had to overcome<br>

 <h3>Mockup and User Flow</h3>